A Tribal Commission to Collaboratively Manage the Bears Ears National Monument

 Support the five Tribes

-Bears Ears is more than a monument; it’s a cultural landscape vital to the identity and resilience of the five Tribes.
+Bears Ears is a living cultural landscape that remains deeply connected to the five Tribes.
 Join the Bears Ears Commission in protecting this sacred land by staying informed, supporting our mission, and advocating for policies that honor Indigenous voices and traditions.

-A Timeline of the Bears Ears National Monument
+A Timeline of Tribal Leadership and Collaborative Management at Bears Ears

 July 2015

 The Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Zuni Tribe, and Ute Indian Tribe founded the Bears Ears Inter-Tribal Coalition (BEITC).
-Using a model based in Tribal sovereignty, the five Tribes submitted a proposal for the creation of a new national monument.
+Grounded in Tribal sovereignty, the five Tribes submitted a proposal for the creation of a new national monument.

 December 2016

-President Obama’s Proclamation establishes the Bears Ears National Monument and the Bears Ears Commission.
+President Obama’s Proclamation established Bears Ears National Monument and the Bears Ears Commission.

 December 2017

-President Trump reduces Bears Ears National Monument by 85%, leaving the Monument vulnerable to looting of ancestral belongings, vandalism to sacred places, irresponsible visitation, and open to extractive industries.
+President Trump reduced Bears Ears National Monument by 85%, reducing protections and increasing vulnerability to looting of ancestral belongings, vandalism to sacred places, irresponsible visitation, and extractive pressures.

 October 2021

-President Biden’s Proclamation restores the Bears Ears National Monument and again recognizes the Bears Ears Commission as collaborative managers of this sacred landscape.
+President Biden’s Proclamation restored Bears Ears National Monument and reaffirmed the role of the Bears Ears Commission as collaborative managers of this sacred landscape.

 June 2022

-The five Tribes of the Bears Ears Commission entered an unprecedented cooperative agreement with the Bureau of Land Management (BLM) and U.S. Forest Service (USFS), formalizing collaborative management and ensuring that Traditional Indigenous Knowledge informs the management plan for the Bears Ears National Monument.
+The five Tribes of the Bears Ears Commission entered into an unprecedented cooperative agreement with the Bureau of Land Management (BLM) and U.S. Forest Service (USFS), formalizing collaborative management and ensuring that Traditional Indigenous Knowledge informs the management of Bears Ears National Monument.

 March 2024

-The Bears Ears Commission, BLM, and USFS released a draft resource management plan (RMP) for public comment.
-Alternative E, the preferred alternative of the Commission and the federal agencies, incorporates the most Traditional Indigenous Knowledge and reasonably balances public access with the protection of the cultural and natural resources that are integral to the five Tribes’ ancestral lands.
+The Bears Ears Commission, BLM, and USFS released a draft resource management plan for public comment.
+Alternative E, the preferred alternative of the Commission and federal agencies, incorporates Traditional Indigenous Knowledge and balances public access with the protection of cultural and natural resources across the five Tribes’ ancestral lands.

 October 2024

-The proposed Bears Ears National Monument (BENM) Management Plan has officially entered the consistency review period.
-During this phase, the Utah Governor’s office will review the plan to ensure it aligns with state and local policies.
-This marks a critical step in finalizing the plan, which is the result of collaborative efforts between federal agencies and the five Tribes of the Bears Ears Commission to sustainably manage and protect this sacred landscape for future generations.
+The proposed Bears Ears National Monument Management Plan officially entered a required consistency review period.
+During this phase, the Utah governor’s office reviewed the plan to ensure alignment with state and local policies.
+This marked a critical step toward finalizing the plan, reflecting collaborative efforts between federal agencies and the five Tribes to sustainably manage and protect this sacred landscape for future generations.